CITY OF WALTERBORO 2030 COMPREHENSIVE PLAN DRAFT

-William T. (Bill) Young, Jr. was sworn in as Mayor of Walterboro in July of 2009.
+William T. (Bill) Young, Jr. was sworn in as Mayor of Walterboro in January 2009.

 Beginning In 1989, Young was elected and re-elected by the people of Walterboro to represent them for five consecutive terms on City Council.
-He is in his second term as mayor of Walterboro.
+He is in his fourth term as mayor of Walterboro.

 Young has a BA degree from the University of SC and an M.Ed degree in administration and supervision from the Citadel.
 He is also a graduate of the SC Municipal Association's Institute of Government and the Advanced Institute.
 Mayor Young is a Riley Fellow having completed the Diversity Leaders Initiative, a program of the Riley Institute at Furman University.